 Bill Horner III is a third-generation newspaperman who followed his grandfather and father as publisher of The Sanford Herald.
 Now, 43 years after his first byline in that newspaper, and out of semi-retirement, he is part of the ownership group of the News + Record.
 He has been on the staff of eight different newspapers, beginning with my early days as a sportswriter (which helped support his autograph collection); his last 20 years have been as a publisher.
 Bill Horner III is a husband (celebrating 30 years married to Lee Ann), father to three incredibly talented kids.
 He is also a lover of books, travel, the mountains and acoustic guitar music.
 He is also a slow road cyclist and a keen enthusiast of German Rieslings and Argentinian Malbecs.
 In high school, his history teacher Mrs. Alice King told his entire class: "Bill is the only person who has permission to do two things at once."

-McClellan wants to amplify important, yet often overlooked, voices and stories.
-She is so excited to be in Chatham County as a new reporter with Chatham News + Record.
-She has reported for Star News Media, UNC Media Hub and The Daily Tar Heel and she is also interested in covering education.
-In her free time, McClellan is a reader, sometimes runner and procrasti-baker who loves snappy ledes and morning coffee.
+Hannah McClellan is the education and local goverment reporter for the Chatham News + Record.
+She's an avid reader and writer and 2020 graduate from UNC-Chapel Hill, and is passionate about using journalism to amplify important, yet often overlooked, voices and stories.
+She has reported for Star News Media, UNC Media Hub and The Daily Tar Heel and her work has been featured in the News & Observer, Chapel Hill Magazine, Durham Magazine and more.
+In her free time, McClellan is a procrasti-baker and sometimes runner who loves snappy ledes and morning coffee.
 She is also a big fan of em dashes.

 Lars is a native Connecticuter (read: Pats fan, funny accent) and a 2016 graduate of N.C.
 State University with a B.S. in Mathematics.
 Dismayed that his degree did not make him a polymath, Lars explored various careers before a close friend and long-time ghostwriter introduced him to full-time writing in 2017.
 After several years writing books, Lars turned his attention to journalism.
 Few careers seemed as important and purposeful as the dispensation of accurate and timely news.
 After freelancing for a time, Lars was thrilled to join the News + Record’s staff in 2020 as a full-time reporter.
 Like all writers, Lars is a rapacious reader without enough time to read.
 He’s partial to non-fiction, particularly memoirs, biographies and anything on the craft of writing.
 He also enjoys traveling, having visited more than 30 different countries.
 He is a classical guitarist, a New England sailor (“it’s different from our Caribbean cousins”), likes to ski in the Swiss Alps with family, and enjoys the company of friends barring exposure to global plagues.